Changing Up Traditional Deviled Egg Flavors.

 I don’t think I have ever been to a church potluck or a BBQ where I didn’t see a platter of deviled eggs.
 Maybe it is a southern thing, maybe it isn’t but these stuffed eggs are among the “must have” sides at such food events.

-I just wish there was an easier way to peel those boiled eggs without my patience being tested!
-Of course I know there are all types of tricks floating around the internet claiming to make the eggs peel perfectly but I think it is just luck.
 It is so nice when you are able to peel an entire batch without ending up with ugly eggs.
-Mine always seem to give me trouble when I want them pretty for company or potlucks.
-Maybe because they so frustrating is the real reason they are “deviled eggs”.
+Mine would always seem to give me trouble when I want them pretty for company or potlucks but not anything thankfully.

 Until next time come join me over on Facebook and Instagram for more fun!
 Also if you love pinning and sharing on Pinterest I would love to have you Follow Me there!
 See you next time around my table!

 A twist on a traditional deviled egg.
 A creamy and flavorful filling featuring bacon, cheddar cheese, and onions.

 - 1 Dozen Large Eggs